 When you connect to Google BigQuery, you have two authentication options: user and service.
 See Google BigQuery documentation about authentication for information on each type.

-Instance and data
+Server and data

 Each platform requires different information to identify the data warehouse instance and set of data to which you will connect.